 Local arts groups awarded grants

-“Funds awarded through ASCA’s granting process provide a better education for students, enhancement for Alabama’s Creative Economy and quality of life for all Alabamians,” Head said.
+“Funds awarded through our granting process strengthen cultural expression, enhance our vibrant state’s creative economy, and improve the quality of life for all Alabamians,” Harrison said.